martinjzhang/single_cell_eb/README.md

 - Installation: pip install sceb
 - See ./examples/example_pbmc_4k.ipynb for an example for estimating the Pearson correlation.

+# ./experiments:

-# ./experiments: the code that reproduces all figures in the paper.
+The code that reproduces all figures in the paper.

 - Fig. 1b-c, Fig. 2b top, Supp.
 Figs. 1-3: `figure_gamma_schema.ipynb`